About the Yadavalli Lab

 BIOLOGY OF SMALL PROTEINS

 In the past decade, numerous small proteins have been discovered in both eukaryotes (<100 amino acids) and prokaryotes (<50 amino acids).
 It is becoming increasingly clear that this class of proteins is important for the regulation of cell physiology under stress conditions.
+About one-third of these newly discovered proteins are predicted to be membrane-bound, where they can modulate signal transduction, transport, and/or other enzymatic activities (Yadavalli & Yuan, 2021).
 Uncovering the identities and functions of small proteins will expand our understanding of this under-explored class of regulatory molecules in the cell.
 We have a very limited understanding of most aspects of small protein biology.
-To expand our understanding of the mechanistic and physiological roles of small proteins, we are developing biochemical tools to a) identify cellular targets of these small proteins, and b) study roles of small protein regulators in stress response to specific signals.
-Our most recent research on small proteins was focused on a small membrane peptide MgrB, which is an inhibitor of PhoQ sensor kinase.
-We analyzed the molecular details of MgrB-PhoQ interactions using a combination of biochemical and biophysical approaches including beta-galactosidase reporter gene assays, single-cell fluorescence measurements, bacterial two-hybrid tests, as well as fluorescence resonance energy transfer.
+To expand our understanding of the mechanistic and physiological roles of small proteins, we are developing biochemical tools to a) identify cellular targets of these small proteins, and b) study the roles of small protein regulators in stress response to specific signals.
+We recently published an updated ribosome-profiling approach (Cope*, Vellappan* et al., 2021), which we are currently using to study the condition-specific expression of small proteins.
+We aim to systematically characterize each of these proteins to identify their functions in the cell.
+An example of such functional characterization of a small protein comes from our recent study of a small membrane peptide MgrB, an inhibitor of PhoQ sensor kinase.
+We analyzed the molecular details of MgrB-PhoQ interactions using a combination of biochemical and biophysical approaches including beta-galactosidase reporter gene assays, single-cell fluorescence measurements, bacterial two-hybrid tests, as well as fluorescence resonance energy transfer (Yadavalli et al., 2020).
 We identified a group of specific functionally important residues in the transmembrane as well as periplasmic regions of this protein.
 Interestingly, despite the small length of MgrB, a majority of amino acids are dispensable based on alanine-scanning mutagenesis.
 In addition to the aforementioned techniques, we are using high-throughput transcriptomic and proteomic tools to decipher the roles of small protein regulators.